OCA/delivery-carrier/delivery_carrier_b2c/README.rst

 Delivery Carrier B2C
 =====================

-* Add specific fields to partner for delivery purpose
+* This module adds specific fields to partner for delivery purposes.
+Some carrier services offer to deliver packages to any place in a country (e.g. 'So Colissimo' in France).
+In this case addition fields are required with a more complete view on partner

 .. figure:: path/to/local/image.png
    :alt: alternative description